ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 ```
 IDbRecord ensures:
 * An Id/Value pair for Select dropdowns.
-* A name to use in the title area of any control when displaying the record.
+* A default name to use in the title area of any control when displaying the record.
 * A deep copy of the record when needed during editing.

 #### IDataService